top of page

 1. Sea Swimming

 There's something deeply restorative about the cold shock of the sea.
-Brighton and Hove's coastline offers endless opportunities to dip in, clear your head, and feel alive again.
+Brighton and Hove's coastline offers endless opportunities to dip in, clear your head, and feel great, at least afterwards!

 2. Cycle up to the Dyke or along to Rottingdean

-Brighton has a bike hire scheme (e-bikes included), making it easy to explore.
+Brighton has a bike hire scheme (e-bikes included), making it easy to explore your surrounding areas.
 Cycle up to Devil's Dyke for stunning views or along the coast to Rottingdean and treat yourself to a visit at a local tea room.

 The city council offers free guided walks designed to improve health and well-being through physical activity.
-It's a gentle way to move your body and meet others.
+It's a gentle way to move your body and meet other people.

 4. Do a Brighton & Hove Parkrun

 Free, friendly, and every Saturday morning.
-Whether you run, jog, or walk the 5k, it's a wonderful way to start your weekend.
+Whether you run, jog, or walk the 5k, it's a great way to start your weekend.

 5. Visit a Public Secluded Garden

 Discover hidden gems like Kipling Gardens in Rottingdean or Preston Rock Gardens.
-These peaceful spots are perfect for quiet reflection.
+These peaceful spots are perfect for quiet reflection in nature.
 Further afield, you have Knepp Estate and Nymans Gardens.

 Explore Sussex's beautiful countryside with routes from Local Walks.
-A change of scenery can do wonders for your mental health.
-Three of my favourites are Stamner Park, Ashdown Forest and Wolstenbury Hill.
+I’m a big advocate for getting out in nature.
+It has enormous benefits for your mental health.
+Three of my favourites are Stamner Park, Ashdown Forest, and Wolstenbury Hill.

 Movement & Activity